oac-tree/sup-mvvm/docs/mvvm/model/compounditem.md

 ```

 The string `"mean"` appears in `TagInfo` serialization, and the display name of
-the `PropertyIt
-em`.
-This might become a problem if the user decide to
+the `PropertyItem`.
+This might become a problem if the user decide to change the
-change the display name of the property item from `"mean"` to `"Mean"`, for
+display name of the property item from `"mean"` to `"Mean"`, for example:
-example:

 ```C++
 AddProperty("Mean", 0.0); // mean -> Mean